roboflow/inference/docs/quickstart/configure_api_key.md

 export ROBOFLOW_API_KEY=MY_ROBOFLOW_API_KEY
 ```

+Then, any command you run within that same terminal session will have access to the environment variable `ROBOFLOW_API_KEY`.

 ### Python

-When using Inference Within python, your Roboflow API key can be set via keyword arguments
+When using Inference within python, your Roboflow API key can be set via keyword arguments

 ```python
 from inference.models.utils import get_roboflow_model

 model = get_roboflow_model(model_id="...", api_key="YOUR ROBOFLOW API KEY")
 ```
-{% include 'model_id.md' %}

 !!!
 Hint